 And then I remembered Squaresoft made a video game that already did it.

 For those of you that aren't familiar with the game...
 I have no idea why you're reading this... but I'll explain my argument: Final Fantasy VII is set in a world a bit closer to our own: one of increasing globalization where the few remaining cultural differences are being steadily stamped out by the interests of megacorporations.
 Most of the political and military figures we encounter are either puppets or extensions of corporate influence and much of the world is in a state of economic depression.
 The key conflict is, fittingly, humanity's struggle to exist as a part of nature.
 The megacorporations have been literally syphoning the Earth's lifeforce to power their machinations and our protagonists (including two endangered species) are set against them, accessing mystic powers tied directly to the planet.
+The primary antagonist represents a primal fear linked to the modern world: nature threatens to turn against humanity and destroy it for its hubris and it is only by finding a way to live with nature (and it very significantly does not include a total rejection of technology (with all its gunarms and airships, but rather a more responsible use of it), are our protagonists able to save themselves and the world.

 Again, I'm certainly not telling anyone to start worshiping Cloud Strife, but you can't tell me that doesn't speak more to the world you're leaving in.